-Close to a hundred members of the Women's Club their friends sat down to the War Luncheon given by Food Conservation Unit of the Club.

-In accordance with Mr. Hoover's idea of practical wheatless, meatless and sugarless meals, the following dishes were served:
+Close to a hundred members of the Women's Club and their friends sat down to the War Luncheon given by the Food Conservation Unit of the Club.
+In accordance with Mr. Hoover's idea of practically wheatless, meatless and sugarless meals, the following dishes were served:

 Pea and rice soup.
 War Rolls.
 Tunafish Entree.

 Vegetable Salad.
-Apple Pie (War Pastry)

-War Candies.
-The Committee was assisted by twenty hostesses.
+Apple Pie (War Pastry) War Candies.
+The Committee was assisted by twenty hostesses

-A Hoover luncheon does not mean to imply economy money, but emphasizes economy of certain food material About \$28 was realized to be turned over to some benefit.
+A Hoover luncheon does not mean to imply economy of money, but emphasizes economy of certain food materials.
+About \$28 was realized to be turned over to some war benefit.

-The regular monthly meeting of the Women's Club Forest Hills will be held on Wednesday, April 3rd, at o'clock, in the Social Room of the Church-in-the-Garden At the meeting the primary before the May election be held
+The regular monthly meeting of the Women's Club of Forest Hills will be held on Wednesday, April 3rd, at 2 o'clock, in the Social Room of the Church-in-the-Gardens.
+At the meeting the primary before the May election will he held